AqwamCreates/DataPredict/docs/DataPredictLibrariesLicensingAgreements.md

     * 3% of gross revenue per month for projects using DataPredict™.

-    * For metaverse-building companies, you can pitch your codes using the DataPredict like:
+    * For metaverse-building companies, you can pitch your codes using the DataPredict™ like:

       * “We took DataPredict, customized it, integrated it thoroughly, and provide full support.”